karki011/C-Sharp-Guide-/Lesson-5.md

 * A class keyword is a _class_.
 * A class defines a type of object, but it is not an object itself.
 * Class is noun in your solution.
+* classes support inheritance, a fundamental characteristic of object-oriented programming

 ```